poshaughnessy/sw-precache-list/README.md

 `sw-precache-list` may be for you...

-_Please note, this tool is in progress and probably not suitable for production usage yet._
+_Please note, this tool is in progress and probably not suitable for production usage yet!_

 ## Example usage